Admission to Music at Brock is a two-stage process:

 2. Once you have a conditional offer of acceptance from Brock, you will receive an email explaining the next step.

 - Have you received a conditional offer of acceptance from Brock?
-If not, please review the “How to Apply” section above.
+If not, please review the “Programs” section above.

 - If yes, complete the Department of Music Entrance Evaluation Form.